 For children and adults at immediate risk of out-of-home placement who have a need that cannot be met by the Basic Plus waiver, and who may need up to 24-hour residential services that include training and education; or, who may require daily to weekly one-on-one support for physical or health needs.
 Services include most services under Basic Plus*, as well as supported living and community transition services. (*CORE waiver services provide more funding for services than Basic Plus, based on assessed need.)

 Children’s Intensive In-Home Behavioral Support (CIIBS)

 For adults who need 24-hour on-site awake staff supervision and therapies to maintain their own and community safety.
 The goal of the Community Protection program is to provide a structured, therapeutic environment for persons with community protection issues in order for them to live safely and successfully in the community while minimizing the risk to public safety.
-Community Protection services include all services under the CORE wavier, except: Community Guide, Respite, Wellness Education, Community Inclusion.
+Community Protection services include all services under the CORE wavier, except: Community Engagement, Respite, Wellness Education, Community Inclusion.